Warrants in California

 Many types of warrants exist, and they are issued for different reasons.
 Knowing the type of warrant you’re dealing with and how to handle it properly can go a long way in supporting your case.

-Let an experienced attorney walk you through the criminal court process.
+Let an experienced criminal attorney walk you through the criminal court process.

 Types of California Warrants